-Google Tag Manager is a tag management system that allows you to quickly and easily update tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
-You can add and update AdWords, Google Analytics, Firebase Analytics, Floodlight, and 3rd party or custom tags from the Tag Manager user interface instead of editing site code.
-This reduces errors and frees you from having to involve a developer when configuring tags.In this article:
+Google Tag Manager is a tag management system that allows you to quickly and easily update tags and code snippets on your website or mobile app.
+Once the Tag Manager snippet has been added to your website or mobile app, you can configure tags via a web-based user interface without having to alter and deploy additional code.
+This reduces errors and frees you from having to involve a developer whenever you need to make changes.

 Setup for web

 To get started with Tag Manager for your website:

 - Go to tagmanager.google.com to create an account (or to access an existing account).